CharityO3/CharityO3/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Charity Orhoridiohwo
 ============================================================================================================================================

-Data Analyst and Web developer with a passion for data analysis
+Data Analyst and Web developer with a passion for data analysis.
 -------------------------------------------------------

 A seasoned expert in client relationship management within the Healthcare and Information Technology sectors, I specialize in optimizing business operations and reporting.
 My emphasis is on ensuring master data efficiency, accuracy, quality, and integrity.
 I have a strong passion for data analysis and I am committed to continuous learning.